 - Position hummingbird feeders in cooler, shaded areas out of direct afternoon sunlight, when the day's heat is more likely to promote faster fermentation and spoilage.
 Morning sun is cooler, but avoid full sunlight during the hottest part of the day.

 - Clean and sterilize nectar feeders with every refill to avoid any immediate contamination that would start fermentation right away.
 Be sure to clean all small nooks and creases of a feeder, because even a small amount of leftover debris can contaminate a new batch of nectar.

 There is a way to offer hummingbirds fresh, delicious nectar without worrying about any spoilage.
-Natural nectar sources – nectar-rich flowers – only produce tiny amounts of nectar, which is drunk or evaporates before it has the chance to go bad.
+Natural nectar sources such as nectar-rich flowers only produce tiny amounts of nectar, which is drunk or evaporates before it has the chance to go bad.
 Flowers then naturally replenish and refill their nectar reservoirs so there is always fresh nectar for hummingbirds to drink.
 Plan a hummingbird garden filled with nutritious, colorful blooms and every hummingbird that visits will have plenty of fresh, clean nectar to enjoy.

-Understanding how hummingbird nectar goes bad and why fermenting nectar can be dangerous is essential for backyard birders to be sure they are offering hummingbirds only fresh, healthy nectar.
+Understanding how hummingbird nectar goes bad and why fermenting nectar can be dangerous is essential for birders to be sure they are offering hummingbirds only fresh, healthy nectar.